vitejs/vite/docs/config/index.md

   Whether to automatically inject [module preload polyfill](https://guybedford.com/es-module-preloading-integrity#modulepreload-polyfill).

-  If set to true, the polyfill is auto injected into the proxy module of each `index.html` entry.
+  If set to `true`, the polyfill is auto injected into the proxy module of each `index.html` entry.
 If the build is configured to use a non-html custom entry via `build.rollupOptions.input`, then it is necessary to manually import the polyfill in your custom entry:

   ```js
   import 'vite/modulepreload-polyfill'